 - 2.1.
 This policy was passed by the Board of Neighborhood Commissioners (Commission) in accordance with its Charter role of policy setting and oversight for the neighborhood council system. - 2.2.
 This policy provides procedures and standards for neighborhood councils' Digital Communications, including the use, management, design, development, and maintenance of websites, social media accounts, newsletters and other platforms as defined and described herein. - 2.3.
-This policy also contains information and an attachment (Attachment A) regarding the Neighborhood Council System Commenting Policy.

-The Department are authorized to create rules, regulations, forms, or guidelines to administer, implement and enforce this policy as outlined below.
+This policy also contains information and an attachment (Attachment A) regarding the Neighborhood Council System Commenting Policy. - 2.4.
+The Department and the City Clerk's Office are authorized to create rules, regulations, forms, or guidelines to administer, implement and enforce this policy as outlined below., including but notlimited to, enforcement that results in suspension of a neighborhood council's Digital Media-Communications account, disqualification of an individual or neighborhood council fromparticipating in a matter pending or that may come before the board, or remedies such as thoselisted at Section 22.818(e) of the Los Angeles Administrative Code.